 How does it transmit the UV light?
 I had high hopes here, so measured the transmission spectra in the UV (with and without the front quartz window in place), and got this…..

 Will it be useful?
-I’d struggle think how I’d use this for photography.
+I’m struggling to think how I’d use this for photography.
 Lighting is a nightmare, and fitting a hood would be ‘challenging’ to say the least.
 While it’s marked as being designed for a 250mm tube length, I had no joy with long extensions.
 Depth of field is essentially zero, so stacking would be a must.
 I am planning on building a photomacrography rig in the future, and when I have stacking capability, I shall have another play with it.
-However despite all this, it is a cool little lens, so thought I would share what I had found.
-I hope you enjoyed it, and if you want to know more about my work, you can reach me through my ‘Contact me’ page.
+However despite all this, it is a cool little lens and a piece of optical history, so thought I would share what I had found.
+I hope you enjoyed it, and if you want to know more about this or any other aspect of my work, you can reach me through my ‘Contact‘ page.